Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

-\underline{Step 3:} Chose a subset $A$ of the second partition $\left\{ J_{j}, \ 1 \leq j \leq m \right\}$ and flip each of the intervals in $A$, \emph{i.e.} compose the diffeomorphism obtained during Step 2 by the diffeomorphism whose restriction to $J_{j}$ is the identity if $J_{j} \notin A$ and is the symmetry with respect to the center of $J_{j}$ if $J_{j} \in A$.
+\underline{Step 3:} Chose a subset $A$ of the second partition $\left\{ J_{j}, \ 1 \leq j \leq m \right\}$ and flip each of the intervals in $A$, \emph{i.e.} compose the diffeomorphism obtained in Step 2 with the diffeomorphism whose restriction to $J_{j}$ is the identity if $J_{j} \notin A$ and is the symmetry with respect to the midpoint of $J_{j}$ if $J_{j} \in A$.

 Of course, we can define a similar algorithm to construct elements of $\mathfrak{diff}^{r}(K_{n})$.